 Businesses of all sizes and types need a business plan.
 The business plan designed for a run-of-the-mill everyday business is different than that designed for family-owned businesses.
 Though both business plans serve similar purposes, there are key distinctions between the two.
 Let's take a closer look at the importance of establishing a family business plan and how this plan differs from traditional business plans for other companies.

 Business plans are essentially guides or roadmaps for the entity.
-Businesses owned outside of the founder's family and those owned by a family unit both require detailed business plans.
+Businesses owned outside the founder's family and those owned by a family unit both require detailed business plans.
 Experienced business professionals insist business plans are more important for family businesses than those not owned by families.
 The logic in this statement is there is a heightened chance for conflicts that can prove quite divisive when the company is owned by family members.
 If the founder/elder passes, there is the potential for family members to fight over ownership and control of the business.

 Part of the reason why family businesses are different from regular businesses is the fact that tiffs often develop between family members, especially when an elder passes away.
 Ideally, the business plan will detail how ownership is to be divided up and important business affairs are to be handled when an owner passes away.
 As noted below, estate planning is a key component of family business plans.
 With the proper preparation and oversight, it is possible to avoid an array of potential stumbling blocks.

-The average family-owned business has a unique history and dynamics that few outside of the family unit can fully comprehend.
+The average family-owned business has a unique history and dynamics that few outside the family unit can fully comprehend.
 A comprehensive business plan makes it easier for the family business to change hands from one generation to the next.
 There are also inheritance and estate issues in play such as probate and taxes following the death of an owner.
 In some cases, buyout agreements should be prepared well in advance so disagreements do not arise about the value of an owner's stake.

 It will take some time to develop a truly comprehensive family business plan.
 Provide everyone with an opportunity to contribute to the discussion, request feedback from all family members involved in the business and it will prove that much easier to create a family business plan that everyone with an ownership stake finds mutually beneficial.